Skip to main content Skip to secondary navigation

 Main content start

-If you have additional questions, contact gs-admissions@stanford.edu.
+If you have questions, contact eps-admissions@stanford.edu.
 More university information and application system questions can be found on Stanford's Graduate Admissions website and the online application.

 The following items must be received in the electronic application: